Veeps-Hosting/infrastructure-live/_docs/01-architecture-overview.md

-## OpenVPN server
+## Bastion host

 To reduce your surface area to attackers, just about all of the resources in this infrastructure run in private subnets, which are not accessible from the public Internet at all.
-To allow Veeps Hosting's employees to access these private resources, we expose a single server publicly: an [OpenVPN server](https://openvpn.net/).
-Once you connect to the server using a VPN client, you are "in the network", and will be able to access the private resources (e.g., you will be able to SSH to your EC2 Instances).
+To allow Veeps Hosting's employees to access these private resources, we expose a single server publicly: a bastion host.
+The basic idea is that you first connect to the bastion host over SSH and then use it as a jump host or to do port forwarding to connect to the private resources.

-For more info, see [SSH and VPN](07-ssh-vpn.md) and [package-openvpn](https://github.com/gruntwork-io/package-openvpn/).
+For more info, see [SSH and VPN](07-ssh-vpn.md).